 Gladstone Acquisition has not selected any specific business combination target but intends to target businesses with enterprise values that are greater than it could acquire with the net proceeds of its initial public offering and the sale of private placement warrants.
 As a result, if the cash portion of the purchase price exceeds the amount available from the trust account, net of amounts needed to satisfy any redemption by public shareholders, Gladstone Acquisition may be required to seek additional financing to complete such proposed Initial Business Combination.
 There is no guarantee that such financing will be available on acceptable terms, if at all.
-To the extent that additional financing proves to be unavailable when needed to complete an Initial Business Combination, we may decide to invest further in Gladstone Acquisition including through, but not limited to, a private placement ("PIPE investment").
-The potential Business Combination of any such investments are unknown at this time.
-In addition, even if Gladstone Acquisition does not need additional financing to complete its Initial Business Combination of the target business.
+The potential amount of any such investments are unknown at this time.
+In addition, even if Gladstone Acquisition does not need additional financing to complete its Initial Business Combination, it may require such financing to fund the operations or growth of the target business.